dbenesh82/propagule_transmission/propagule_transmission.md

     ## 1st host size available        no 1st host size
     ##                     540                     433

-Only 27% lack propagule size data.
+As vertebrate body sizes are more readily available than invertebrate sizes, it is likely that small first hosts are underrepresented in the consumer-resource plots above.

+Less propagule size data is missing.
+Only 27% of species lack propagule size data.
+The presence or absence of propagule sizes is presumably randomly distributed, because reporting these data (or not) probably does not strongly depend on propagule size.

 ``` r
 table(lclvsprop2$missing_propsize)